sipeed/MaixPy3/README.md

 - 40% AI application adaptation resnet yolo classifier FaceRecognize

 > The development progress is in no particular order.

-## Develop

-> sudo apt-get install libjpeg-dev libopencv-*-dev

-Under `linux x86_64`, use `python3 setup.py build` to complete the linux package construction.
-If you need `.whl` pre-compiled package, please change `build` to `bdist_wheel`.

-For other platforms, take the version of `maix_v83x` as an example, match the Python3 + cross-compilation chain of the corresponding platform([toolchain_v83x_linux_x86](https://github.com/sipeed/MaixPy3/releases/tag/20210613)), and run `python3.8 setup.py build maix_v83x` to complete the construction of the target platform package.

-Welcome to provide configurations of different platforms to [MaixPy3/envs/](./envs/) to adapt to the MaixPy3 environment.

 ## License